 The management of the public organization under study chose to introduce the training and selected an organizational unit to participate in the pilot training, with the aim of extending it to other units.
-Employees of the selected department were informed about the process, and the interviews and workshops were preceded by an introductory session for all employees and managers in which the forthcoming training was announced.
-Following this introductory session, employees were selected at random to take part in the interviews.
+Employees of the selected department were informed about the process, and an introductory session preceded the interviews and workshops for all employees and managers in which the forthcoming training was announced.
+Following this introductory session, employees were selected to take part in the interviews.
 The purpose of the interviews was explained, confidentiality was assured, and informed consent was obtained from each of the participants.

-The trainers were academics and practitioners specializing in mistreatment and organizational training.
+The trainers were academics and practitioners specializing in mistreatment, social-emotional learning and organizational training.
 The organization’s legal entities and top management approved the process and tools before the workshops took place, and non-disclosure agreements were signed between the college and the public organization legal entity.

+Data analysis:

+The four pillars of lifelong learning provided a framework for both pre and post’s interviews’ thematic analysis [40]

+The themes related to each of the pillars were identified in a thorough and dedicated process.
+At the same time, the researchers' openness to the possible emergence of new themes was disposed.
+The pre and post interviews were analysed separately.
+Pre-training interviews provided the baseline regarding mistreatment and expectations from the training.
+The post training interviews captured the impact of the training.
+The two sets of interviews regarding each pillar were then combined, to reveal the impact of the training vis-à-vis the organizational and personal starting point, and whether and in which ways it met or did not meet participants’ expectations and needs.

 3. Results

-Analysis of the interview responses revealed that the mistreatment prevention training was perceived as dealing with an essential and relevant organizational issue that can arise in any organization, and particularly within the public sector, given its highly hierarchical and tenure-based structure.
+Analysis of the interview responses revealed that the mistreatment prevention training was perceived as dealing with an essential and relevant personal and organizational issue that can arise in any organization, and particularly within the public sector, given its highly hierarchical and tenure-based structure.
 This view was prevalent, although the climate of the department in which the training was held was perceived as positive overall.
-As indicated in Table one, the analysis also revealed impacts of the training corresponding to the four pillars of lifelong learning [24] (learning to know, learning to do, learning to be, and learning to live together) that created an overall positive view of the training, alongside points for improvement.
+As indicated in Table one, the analysis also revealed impacts of the training corresponding to the four pillars of lifelong learning [24] (learning to know, learning to do, learning to be, and learning to live together) that created an overall positive view of the training, with training elements that supported learning on each pillar, alongside points for improvement.

 Table 1.
 Themes related to the four pillars of lifelong learning.